ecoglab/aied/README.md

 # Dartmouth ECoG Lab Automated Spike Detector

-#### This repository contains a generic intracranial EEG (iEEG) preprocessing pipeline and an automated spike detector for the detection of intracranial IEDs.
+#### This repository contains: (1) a generic intracranial EEG (iEEG) preprocessing pipeline, and (2) an automated intracranial spike detector called "AiED: Artificial intelligence for the detection of intracranial interictal epileptiform discharges"

-###### Our automated method consists of a template-matching algorithm and convolutional neural network (CNN) for the detection of intracranial IEDs (“AiED”).
+###### Our automated method consists of a template-matching algorithm and convolutional neural network (CNN) for the detection of intracranial IEDs.
 The final network had an F1-score of 0.95 (95% CI: 0.91-0.98) and an average Area Under the Receiver Operating Characteristic of 0.98 (95% CI: 0.96-1.00).
 ###### More information can be found in the following publications: [Horak et al., 2015](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/9600/96000N/Implementation-and-evaluation-of-an-interictal-spike-detector/10.1117/12.2189248.full?SSO=1) and ADD NEW CITATION HERE.